bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 * Resource availability for your own applications
 * Resource availability for other tenant applications

-While [resource quotas](../automation-and-resiliency/openshift-project-resource-quotas.md) are quite generous, these quotas must be seen as a tool to allow tenants enough resources to temporarily burst usage for experimentation, rather than an upper limit of consistent use.
-The platform is not sized to support every tenant fully utilizing their _resource quota_.
-#
 **Resource requests**
 Resource requests are guaranteed and reserved for the pod. **Pod scheduling decisions are made based on the request** to ensure that a node has enough capacity available to meet the requested value.
 Inefficient use of requests lead to having to buy more licenses and hardware for the platform.
-#

 **Resource limits**
 Resource limits set an upper limit of what a pod can burst to if the resources are available on the node.
-#
+For perfomance reasons, CPU limits should not be set, but memory limits can be.

 ## Setting requests and limits

-❗ **If you set a resource limit, you should also set a resource request.** Otherwise the request will match the limit.

-For example, a deployment with **no** defined CPU request and a defined CPU limit of 1 core will result in **a pod with a request of 1 CPU and a limit of 1 CPU**.
+Request CPU – should be set, ideal to set to the minimum resource level required to run your container Limit CPU - doesn’t need to be set, best not to set for performance reasons Request Memory – should be set, ideal to set to the minimum resource level required to run your container Limit Memory – doesn’t need to set, still a good idea to set

+You should define your own resource values for your containers based on their usage.
+If you don't set these, default values for `request.cpu` and `request.memory` will be set which are usually too high and therefore inefficient.

 **General guidelines**
-☑ Set requests and limits.
+☑ Set cpu and memory requests and set memory limits.
+Do not set cpu limits.
 ☑ Set requests to the _minimum_ of what your application needs.
-☑ Set limits to a reasonable burstable number of what a single pod should support.
-☑ Use horizontal pod autoscalers where possible, rather than large CPU and memory limits.
+☑ Use horizontal pod autoscalers where possible

 **Being a good resource citizen**